AmrEl-Houssini/Amazon-scrapper/README.md

 # amazon-scrapper
-When it comes to scraping . for me, unleashing data from the HTML structure is a very fun and crucial task for businesses.
+When it comes to scraping, for me, unleashing data from the HTML structure is a very fun and I believe it's crucial task for businesses.
 As someone who learns best by doing and applying new information in a project in parallel, I found it extremely fun to convert my ideas into a script.
 So, I made one to scrape data from Amazon's website based on a search query which I gave to the script, and then generated CSV file to hold the data.